-Revenues and other income during the three months ended March 31, 2024 decreased \$13.8 million, or 72%, as compared to the prior year period primarily due to lower sales prices and volumes driven by new supply from China.
-Cash provided by operating activities and free cash flow during the three months ended March 31, 2024 increased \$3.5 million as compared to the prior year period primarily due to a higher distribution received from Sisecam Wyoming in the first quarter of 2024 relating to results in the fourth quarter of 2023.
+Revenues and other income during the three six months ended March 31, 2024 June 30, 2024 decreased \$13.8 \$37.1 million, or 72% 80%, as compared to the prior year period primarily due to lower sales prices and volumes driven by new supply from China.
+Cash provided by operating activities and free cash flow during the three six months ended March 31, 2024 increased \$3.5 June 30, 2024 decreased \$21.2 million as compared to the prior year period primarily due to a higher distribution lower total distributions received from Sisecam Wyoming in the first quarter of 2024 relating to results in the fourth quarter of 2023, six months ended June 30, 2024.

-Global soda ash prices were significantly lower in the first quarter of 2024 compared to the prior year period primarily due to new supply from China.
-We believe lower international prices will persist throughout the remainder of the year and into next year as the market contends with slower global growth and absorbs the additional supply.
+Global soda ash prices were continue to be significantly lower than the record setting prices seen in the first quarter of 2024 compared to the prior previous year period primarily due to an influx of new supply from China.
+We believe lower international soda ash prices will persist remain throughout the remainder of the year and into next year as the market contends with slower global growth and absorbs the additional supply.